-I have been waiting over 2 years for this moment.
+I have been waiting for this moment.
 That moment where the ugly, light, stained, laminate flooring in our basement family room is replaced!

 You can read about how we prepped the room, painted and ripped up the old flooring in my last post.